108170218-myseneca/CSN400-Capstone/Checkpoint7/README.md

 ### Part B - Enable IP Forwarding - Using Portal

 - **Question1:**
-The command that i used to extract the output as `json` format is: `az network nic ip-config show --name ip-forwarding --nic-name lr-29060 --resource-group Student-RG-954177 --query "enableIPForwarding" --output json`
+The command that i used to extract the output as `json` format it can be run as follow: `az network nic ip-config show --name ip-forwarding --nic-name lr-29060 --resource-group Student-RG-954177 --query "enableIPForwarding" --output json`

 - **Question2:**